 The addition of the economic effect rule to the charitable deduction regulations took place in 2012.
 T.D.
 9582, 4/30/12.
-Prior to 2012, the economic effect rule appeared only in §1.652(b)-2(b), which governs the inclusion of income by beneficiaries of simple trusts.
-The regulations governing inclusion of income by beneficiaries of complex trusts did not include an economic effect rule, but did include a cross reference to the §652 regulations, together with an indication that the principles of §652 "generally apply" to both simple trusts and complex trusts.
+Prior to 2012, the economic effect rule appeared only in \( \)1.652(b)-2(b), which governs the inclusion of income by beneficiaries of simple trusts.
+The regulations governing inclusion of income by beneficiaries of complex trusts did not include an economic effect rule, but did include a cross reference to the \652 regulations, together with an indication that the principles of \652 "generally apply" to both simple trusts and complex trusts.
 Reg. §1.662(b)-2.
 The regulations under §652 also generally require a prorata allocation of the various elements of income.
-Reg.
-(1.652(b)-2(a).
+Reg. \( \)\( 1.652(b) - 2(a) \).
 In 2012, when the economic effect rule was added to Reg. §1.642(c)-3(b)(2) (dealing with charitable deductions) and Reg. §1.643(a)-5(b) (dealing with tax-exempt income), some practitioners complained that the Code did not justify that rule, but the Service argued that the economic effect rule had always been generally applicable throughout the fiduciary income tax, and that the 2012 changes merely clarified that fact.
-See also Reg. §1.661(b)-2, which appears to make Reg.
-(1.643(a)-5(b)) applicable to any class of income, not just tax-exempt income.
-The Service also argued that although (652(b) allows governing instruments to allocate different classes of income to different beneficiaries, the very next sentence authorizes the Treasury to adopt regulations on that subject.
+See also Reg. §1.661(b)-2, which appears to make Reg. §1.643(a)-5(b) applicable to any class of income, not just tax-exempt income.
+The Service also argued that although \( 652(b) \) allows governing instruments to allocate different classes of income to different beneficiaries, the very next sentence authorizes the Treasury to adopt regulations on that subject.
 T.D.
 9582, 4/30/12.

 One possible solution to the problem of charity and IRD might be to distribute to the other beneficiaries their full distributive shares of the trust using non-IRD assets, so that the remaining assets (which are IRD) will be payable entirely to the charity.
-And then, in the following year, the IRD can be withdrawn from the retirement account and can be distributed to the charity, and a charitable income tax deduction will then be allowed in the final year for the full amount of the IRD, since the charity will be the sole beneficiary in that year.
-(Even though the charitable deduction cannot be carried out as an excess deduction in the final year, the charitable deduction will nonetheless reduce the IRD income of the trust to zero.)
+And then, in the following year, the IRD can be withdrawn from the retirement account and can be distributed to the charity, and a charitable income tax deduction will then be allowed in the final year for the full amount of the IRD, since the charity will be the sole beneficiary in that year, and none of the IRD will be allocable to the other beneficiaries.
+Even though the charitable deduction cannot be carried out as an excess deduction in the final year, the charitable deduction will nonetheless reduce the IRD income of the trust to zero.
+The charity will usually not receive a K-1, since a charitable deduction will be taken, not a distribution deduction.
+See the section on the distribution deduction, above, which points out that distribution deductions are generally not available for distributions to charity, and thus distributions to charities generally do not carry out income.
+This solution has been discussed with approval by several commentators and practitioners, but there is no legal authority directly on point.